Money laundering: Legislative history

 The East and Southeast Asia regions have become areas of major concern for money laundering.
 The United Nations Office on Drugs and Crime noted in a 2019 transnational organized crime assessment that threats arising from organized crime in Southeast Asia were becoming more deeply integrated within the region itself, as well as with neighboring and connected regions.
 As the region's illicit economies expanded and evolved, including the growth of the synthetic drug industry, casinos and economic zones in the region's border areas became important hubs for money laundering.
 Sites such as the Golden Triangle Special Economic Zone in Laos have been identified as hotspots for money laundering and various other types of transnational crime.

 Other high risk sectors for money laundering include commercial banks, securities companies, currency exchange shops, money transfer service providers, insurance companies, real estate agencies, and the trade in valuable materials such as art, antiquities and wildlife products.
 As these industries have grown, the presence and sophistication of money laundering operations has too, creating a backdoor for organized crime to launder illicit funds into the global financial system.

 Casino junkets operating from Macao emerged as a major facilitator of money laundering, as has the more recently established online gambling industry.
 The rise of the cyber-enabled fraud industry across Southeast Asia, especially in Cambodia, Myanmar, Laos, and the Philippines, has given rise to new platforms providing guarantees and facilitating the laundering of funds through app-based channels.
 One such case is that of Huione, a Cambodia-based operation that blockchain analysis firms have identified as one of the leading actors in this space.
 Blockchain analytics firm Elliptic described Huione as the "largest illicit online marketplace to have ever operated".
 Global law enforcement has begun to respond to the threats posed by such platforms, and in May 2025 the U.S. Department of the Treasury's Financial Crimes Enforcement Network (FinCEN) issued a finding and notice of proposed rulemaking (NPRM) pursuant to Section 311 of the USA PATRIOT Act that identified Huione Group as a financial institution of primary money laundering concern, seeking to sever its access to the U.S. financial system.
+Reuters identified Cambodian businessman Hun To, cousin of Prime Minister Hun Manet, as one of the directors of Huione Pay.